yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 volume of a node (say axis-aligned bounding box) contains all down-tree triangles and bounding boxes.

-We start with a single BVH node that contains all triangles, and has a bounding box that contains all these triangles.
-We build the tree by recursively splitting the node:
+We start with a single BVH node that contains all triangles and build the tree by recursively splitting the node:

 - Pick a direction
 - Sort triangles along the picked direction